JarbasAl/hive_mind/readme.md

 #### Broadcast

-propagate message to all slaves
+Propagate message to all slaves

 ![](./data_flow/broadcast.gif)